 What Is a 7-Segment Display and How Does It Work?

-Seven-segment displays are a staple in digital electronics, used to present numerical data in devices ranging from clocks to calculators.
-At Digilent, we incorporate these displays into several FPGA development boards, like the Nexys A7 and Arty Z7, making them ideal for both learning and teaching digital design.
+Seven-segment displays are a classic tool in digital electronics, used to show numerical data in everything from clocks to calculators.
+At Digilent, we like to integrate these displays into our education-focused FPGA development boards, including the Nexys A7 and Basys 3.
+These displays are relatively simple to use but designing a controller for one is still complex enough to require students to build some understanding and knowledge.
+This makes them ideal for both learning and teaching digital design.

 What Is a 7-Segment Display?